blues/notehub-js/README.md

 2. Run `npm run generateDocs` to generate new docs for updated `openapi.yaml` file (the )
 3. Commit and push the changes to a new branch in GitHub
 4. Cut a new release following the [semantic versioning](https://semver.org/) style of [vX.X.X].
 For example: a new release named v1.0.2.
-5. After the GitHub Action workflow `publish-npm.yml` has successfully deployed the latest version, copy the
+5. After the GitHub Action workflow `publish-npm.yml` has successfully deployed the latest version, copy the changelog notes from the GitHub Action tbd

 ## Contributing